saucelabs/sauce-docs/docs/test-fairy/sdk/ios/hiding-webview.md

 [TestFairy hideWebViewElements:@".col-12,h1 .header"];
 ```

-TestFairy will find any `UIWebView` or `WKWebView` in the view hierarchy and hide a given HTML element based on a valid CSS selector.
+TestFairy finds any `UIWebView` or `WKWebView` in the view hierarchy and hides a given HTML element based on a valid CSS selector.

-### Sample video
+### Example

 Below is a screen taken from a demo video: on the left, you can see what an app usually looks like; on the right is a screenshot taken with the HTML elements hidden.